 • A surcharge if you want to make an application quickly using the super priority service.
 If you pay extra then you should get a decision within one working day.

-Home Office discretion if you do not meet the Home Office conditions for a Spouse Visa extension
+If you do not meet the requirements for a spouse visa

 • There would be significant difficulties for you and your spouse or partner if you lived together as a couple outside the UK that could not be overcome by you; or